Just like my list of Spring Cleaning Tips from last year, here are some handy new ideas worth adding to your list.

 Your outdoor garbage can may get grimy and stinky this time of year, especially if you have “pet deposits” you’re disposing.
 Simply lay the garbage can on its side, squirt in a generous dollop of dish soap and give it a good hosing out.
 Your garbage company will love you!

 Bonus Tip: Clean your HVAC Unit for Better Performance!

 Did you know your outdoor and indoor units were designed for a twice-annual deep clean and preventive maintenance?
 This one is better left to the professionals.

-For just $78 (first system), you’ll get your system in tip-top shape before the summer temperatures set in.
+Your Spring tune-ups get your system in tip-top shape before the summer temperatures set in.
 The result?
 Better comfort, cooler air and lower power bills!